gsidhu/buzee-tauri/logbook.md

 - Put double quotes on punctuation marks when cleaning query to make it work with the MATCH syntax
 - [x] Display counter of number of files logged when indexing during onboarding.
 - Add a Preview sidebar that shows a thumbnail and complete metadata of the selected file.
+- Allow user to add/remove file types and categories.
+- Update Document Stats to reflect categories and # files indexed.